Hausor/test-helpers/README.md

-Test helpers for testing meteor packages usning mocha
+Test helpers for testing meteor packages using mocha
 ============================================

+If you don't know how to test your packages using mocha - read [testing-meteor-packages-with-mocha](https://blog.respond.ly/testing-meteor-packages-with-mocha/) and then use this [meteor-mocha-web](https://github.com/mad-eye/meteor-mocha-web/tree/packageTest)

 How to use it
 --------------------------------------------